radium226/postgresql-changes-scala/article.md

 * Debezium (de facto)

-# What are we going to do?
+## What are we going to do?
+In order to have a better understanding how everything works together, we're going to build a small Debezium-like library which will listen to PostgreSQL changes in Scala, using `fs2` and `scodec` in a `cats`-friendly way.

-# But wait...
+## But wait...
 How does it work?

-# A little bit of theory, first...
+### A little bit of theory, first...
-## In general
+#### In general

-## Postgres specific
+#### Postgres specific
 Since v10, Postgres allow us to...

-# Let's play with PostgreSQL
+## Let's play with PostgreSQL
-In order to test the all things, let's use a simple `make` target to setup a Postgres instance with our current user: we forget about security, etc.
+In order to test the all things, let's use a simple `make` target to setup a PostgreSQL instance with our current user: we forget about security, etc.

 Then, another target to populate the database

 Finally, another small target to simulate workloads

-# The `CaptureSpec` abstract class
+## The `CaptureSpec` abstract class
 In order to

 ## Protocol decoding with the `scodec` library